Usage

 configure system interface description

-the number of neighbors found.
+or with the number of neighbors found.

 unconfigure system interface description